mubaarak2002/iac-riscv-cw-9/README.md

 ## Team Statement:

 The team hopes to complete the project, as well as the two extension tasks of pipelining the RISC-V processor as well as implementing a cacheing system.
 The team intends to first do this by working to complete the base, single cycle (no cache) model of the CPU, and then alter that model into a pipelined model, then implement the cache.
 Our team hopes to implement all functional operations avalable in the RISC-V instruction set.
 This includes all branch, jump, arithmatic (immidiate and register), and upper immidiate instructions.
 Fence, interupt, CSR, and trap functions were not implemented.

+To view the instruction set that our team has chosen to implement, see the readme in the instr_set file.

 ## Team Members and Personal Commitments: